trustwallet/blockatlas/README.md

 Block Atlas supports more than 25 blockchains: Bitcoin, Ethereum, Binance Chain etc, The full feature matrix is [here](docs/features.csv).

 ## Architecture

-#### NOTE

-Currently Block Atlas is under active development and is not well documented.
-If you still want to run it on your own or help to contribute, **please** pay attention that currently integration, nemwan, functional tests are not working locally without all endpoints.
-We are fixing that issue and soon you will be able to test all the stuff locally

 Blockatlas allows to: